michaelwagstaff/periodic-articles/README.md

 This repository is a collection of articles, created for use on my website [periodicstats.com](https://periodicstats.com)

-Please contribute an article or correction if you have time, inclusing all the subheadings found in the article for Lithium.
+Please contribute an article or correction if you have time.

 ## Contributing